ijjones/cse15l-lab-reports/lab-report-1-week-1.md

 Note: Replace zz with you specific letters
 </code></pre>
 * Enter your password once prompted.

-* Check if your file is in the server by using <code>ls</code>
+* To check if your file is in the server, log into your remote account and use <code>ls</code>
-* If it is try running it by using <code>cat</code> followed by the file name in the terminal.
+* If the file is shown in the output, use <code>cat</code> followed by the file name in the terminal.
+The contents of the file should be shown.
-* The file should now be copied.
+* You have successfully copied the file

 **Part 6: Setting an SSH key**